nllz/IRTF-HRPC/draft-research.md

 2. Can guidelines be developed to improve informed and transparent decision making about potential human rights impact of protocols?

 Literature and Discussion Review
 ================================

 Protocols and standards are regularly seen as merely performing technical functions.
 However, these protocols and standards do not exist outside of their technical context nor outside of their political, historical, economic, legal or cultural context.
 This is best exemplified by the way in which protocols have become part and parcel of political processes and public policies: one only has to look at the IANA transition, the RFC on pervasive monitoring or global innovation policy for concrete examples {{Denardis15}}.
 To quote {{Abbate}}: "protocols are politics by other means".
 Since the late 1990's a burgeoning group of academics and practitioners researched questions surrounding the societal impact of protocols.
 These studies vary in focus and scope: some focus on specific standards {{Davidsonetal}} {{Musiani}}, others look into the political, legal, commercial or social impact of protocols {{BrownMarsden}} {{Lessig}}, {{Mueller}}.

 Commercial and political influences on the management of the Internet's architecture are well-documented in the academic literature and will thus not be discussed here {{Benkler}}  {{Brownetal}}  {{Denardis15}}  {{Lessig}}  {{Mueller}}  {{Zittrain}}.
-It is enough to say that the IETF consistently tries to push back against the standardization of surveillance and certain other issues that negatively influence end-users' experience of the Internet {{Denardis14}}.
-The role human rights play in technical engineering is much less clear.
+It is sufficient to say that the IETF community consistently tries to push back against the standardization of surveillance and certain other issues that negatively influence end-users' experience of and trust in the Internet {{Denardis14}}.
+The role human rights play in engineering, architecture and protocol design is much less clear.

-Understanding how protocols and standards impact human rights, especially the right to freedom of expression and freedom of association and assembly, is crucial.
-Questions at the intersection of human rights and Internet architecture management are particularly important as Internet Standard Developing Organizations (SDOs) are the arenas for contention over human rights and the role of technical engineers to protect human rights by design {{Brownetal}} {{Clarketal}} {{Denardis14}} {{CathandFloridi}} {{Lessig}} {{Rachovitsa}}.
+It is very important to understand how protocols and standards impact human rights.
+In particular because Standard Setting Organizations (SDOs) are increasingly becoming venues where social values (like human rights) are discussed, although often from a technological point of view.
+These SDOs are becoming a new focal point for discussions about values-by-design, and the role of technical engineers in protecting or enabling human rights {{Brownetal}} {{Clarketal}} {[Denardis14}} {{CathFloridi}} {{Lessig}} {{Rachovitsa}}.

 In the academic literature four clear positions can be discerned, in relation to the role of human rights in protocol design and how to account for these human rights in protocol development: Clark et al. argue that there is a need to 'design for variation in outcome, so that the outcome can be different in different places, and the tussle takes place within the design (...) [as] Rigid designs will be broken; designs that permit variation will flex under pressure and survive {{Clarketal}}.'
 They hold that human rights should not be hard-coded into protocols because of four reasons: first, the rights in the UDHR are not absolute.
 Second, technology is not the only tool in the tussle over human rights.
 Third, there are inherent dangers to blunting the tools of enforcement and last but not least, it is dangerous to make promises that can't be kept.
 The open nature of the Internet will never, they argue, be enough to fully protect individuals' human rights.